vishal-thenge/fossa-scripts/fossa-deps/README.md

 ## License

+Here is the license info .
 This script is provided under the MIT License.
 Feel free to use and modify it as needed.